 These resources have been designed to help people think about some things when planning.
 They have been developed using the thoughts, experiences and some resources from influential people who have been passionate in their efforts around person-centred planning and who have provided necessary leadership over many years, include John O’Brien, Connie Lyle O’Brien, Marsha Forest, John McKnight, Susan Burke Harrison, Herb Lovett, Beth Mount, Jack Pearpoint, Lynda Kahn, Michael Smull, Judith Snow, Helen Sanderson, and Pete Ritchie to name a few.

-This is a planning activity book co-designed with and by Aboriginal people.
+This is a planning activity book co-designed with and by First Nations people.
 Shannon shares his story, and how the things that were important to him, helped him to get to where he wanted to go.

 Planning for a good life is thinking about the things that make our lives good.
 Relationships, Love, Home, Work, Play, Learning, Communicating, Autonomy, Health, and so on.